 In response to the highly transmissible Omicron variant, Ontario updated its testing guidelines to ensure those living and working in the highest risk settings have access to timely testing, protecting the most vulnerable and helping to keep critical services running.

 To be eligible for a PCR test at the Haliburton County COVID-19 Assessment Centre, you must have COVID-19 symptoms (click here to download a list of symptoms) and meet the following criteria (click here for the full list.)

-If you meet any one of these criteria, call the Haliburton County COVID-19 Community Assessment Centre at 705-457-1212 (press 6) during regular business hours or Telehealth Ontario at 1-866-797-0000 to book an appointment for testing.
+If you meet the criteria, you can call the Haliburton County COVID-19 Community Assessment Centre at 705-457-1212 (press 6) during regular business hours.
+Testing is by appointment only.

 PLEASE NOTE: if your symptoms are severe, call 911 and alert the dispatcher to your symptoms.